rkalendar/GeneDistance/README.md

 How do I set or change [the Java path system variable](https://www.java.com/en/download/help/path.html)

-To run the project from the command line.
+To run the project from the command line (CLI).
 Command-line options, separated by spaces.
 The executive file ```GeneDistance.jar``` is in the ```dist``` directory, which can be copied to any location.
 Go to the target folder and type the following; an individual file or a file folder can be specified: